aaaaaa123456789/bspbuild/docs.md

 Note that, despite the syntax shown above, options and input files can be freely mixed — any command-line argument not bound to an option will be considered an input file.
-Command-line arguments beginning with `-` will be considered options by default.
+Command-line arguments beginning with `-` will be considered options by default; `--` may be given by itself to indicate that all command-line arguments that follow are input files.
 At least two input files must be given.

 Valid options are listed below.
 Note that short options may **not** be combined (e.g., `-st` is not the same as `-s -t`).